FrozenNode/Laravel-Administrator/readme.md

 );
 </pre>

-If you select the 'relation' type, the edit form will display either a single- or multi-select box depending on the type of relationship.
-The Administrator bundle recognizes all types of Eloquent relationships (belongs_to, has_one, has_many, has_many_and_belongs_to).
-All you have to do is ensure that the key in the $edit array is **the name of the relation method in your data model**.
+If you select the 'relationship' type, the edit form will display either a single- or multi-select box depending on the type of relationship.
+The Administrator bundle recognizes all types of Eloquent relationships (belongs_to, has_one, has_many, has_many_and_belongs_to), but only belongs_to and has_many_and_belongs_to relationships can be used for editing/filtering.
+All you have to do is ensure that the key in the $edit array is **the name of the relationship method in your data model**.
 If you have a User model and your user has many Roles, you'll typically want to have a method that looks like this in Eloquent:

 <pre>
 public function roles()